During its almost 50 years of serving in the US Navy, the USS Kitty Hawk was very active.

 Aircraft carried: 85

 The ship appeared in Lt.
 Robin Crusoe, a Walt Disney comedy, in 1966 but the cinematographic experience did not last because the vessel returned to its missions in San Diego.
-It was very active during the Vietnam War and it was even involved in a racial riot on board when 200 sailors broke out and nearly 50 were injured.
-After this incident, the USS Kitty Hawk was the subject for many transformations and upgrades regarding the systems on board.
-In 1979, the ship was involved in WESTPAC deployment, searching and offering help to refugees that were escaping the Socialist Republic of Vietnam.
+It was very active during the Vietnam War, and it was even involved in a racial riot on board when 200 sailors broke out, and nearly 50 were injured.
+After this incident, the USS Kitty Hawk was the subject of many transformations and upgrades regarding the systems on board.
+In 1979, the ship was involved in WESTPAC deployment, searching and offering help to refugees who were escaping the Socialist Republic of Vietnam.
 For the services brought to the country during its service, USS Kitty Hawk received 74 battle stars and many awards.

 Asbestos Risk on the USS Kitty Hawk (CV-63)

 Many products from this ship were built with asbestos and were provided by companies that confirmed they used this mineral to manufacture products for the shipbuilding process.
-For instance, the Westinghouse geared steam turbines were provided by Westinghouse Electric Company which focused on turbines, cables and wires, packing material, gaskets and cloth.
+For instance, the Westinghouse geared steam turbines were provided by Westinghouse Electric Company which focused on turbines, cables and wires, packing material, gaskets, and cloth.
 The Foster Wheeler steam boilers were manufactured and provided by the Foster Wheeler Corporation.
-The company was specialized in construction materials like cement, but also in boilers and generators.
+The company specializes in construction materials like cement but also in boilers and generators.

 Have You Been Exposed to Asbestos on the USS Kitty Hawk (CV-63)?

 If you worked on the USS Kitty Hawk or worked at the construction of this vessel, you were most likely exposed to asbestos.
-This website will help you find your shipmates but it will also provide you all the information you need regarding the use of asbestos in the US Navy.
-Whenever you will need assistance, you'll find us by calling 760.621.6147!
+Veterans who have developed cancer due to their service qualify for compensation, and we can help you file claims by connecting you with expert lawyers.
+This website will help you find your shipmates, but it will also provide you with all the information you need regarding the use of asbestos in the US Navy.